jadecobra/python_tdd_exercises/source/how_to/sleep_duration/test_duration_tests.rst

   I need a way to convert a string_ that has a date and time to a `datetime.datetime`_ object

-* I use the `example from the datetime documentation <https://docs.python.org/3/library/datetime.html?highlight=time%20difference#examples-of-usage-datetime>`_ to do the conversion, and change the timestamp to reference ``argument``
+* I use the `example from the datetime documentation <https://docs.python.org/3/library/datetime.html?highlight=time%20difference#examples-of-usage-datetime>`_ to do the conversion

   .. code-block:: python